Affine Hecke algebras for classical p-adic groups: M glin's classification of discrete series representations

 Arthur famously proved the local Langlands correspondence for symplectic and quasi-split (special) orthogonal groups over $p$-adic fields \cite{Art}.
-An analogue for quasi-split groups was worked out in \cite{Mok} and for non-quasi-split unitary groups in \cite{KMSW}.
+An analogue for quasi-split unitary groups was announced in \cite{Mok} and proven (for all unitary groups) in \cite{KMSW}.
 As explained in \cite{Moe3,MoRe}, Arthur's endoscopic methods can also be applied to (special) orthogonal groups and general spin groups that are not necessarily quasi-split.
 In principle that should yield local Langlands correspondences for all classical groups over $p$-adic fields.
 However, not all arguments have been worked out in detail.
 For classical groups over local function fields far less is known, the notable exception being \cite{GaVa}.
-We address that in Paragraph \ref{par:close}.
-Here we make Moeglin's parametrization of discrete series representations \cite{Moe0,MoTa,Moe2,Moe3} more explicit.
+We address that in Paragraph~\ref{par:close}.
+Here we make M{\oe}glin 's parametrization of discrete series representations \cite{Moe0,MoTa,Moe2,Moe3} more explicit.

 Let $G = G_n = \mc G (F)$ be a symplectic group, a special orthogonal group or a general spin group.
 When $G$ is an even special orthogonal group or an even general spin group, we denote by $G^+$ the associated orthogonal or general pin group, as in \eqref{eq:G+}.
 In the other cases $G^+$ means just $G$.
 Let $\rZ(G)_s$ be the maximal $F$-split central torus in $G$.
 It is isomorphic to $F^\times$ for general spin groups and trivial in the other cases.